-Do you think dogs have thoughts?
-Do you think they think in the same way as humans do?
-Why does it feel like our hearts are literally sinking when we're sad?
-Why do we tremble and shake when we have to present to our peers, but we don't mind chatting with them?
-Why does being asked questions over and over make us subtly nod in agreement?
+Do you think dogs think?
+Do you think they think the same as us?
+Do they have self-esteem, or do we?
+Why does it feel like our hearts are literally sinking when we’re sad?
+Why do we tremble and shake when we have to present to our peers, but we don’t mind chatting with them?

-Note: This course doesn't qualify you to diagnose people.
+Note: This course is locally developed for SD91 and is strongly focused on introducing you to Psychology as a subject field.
+It doesn’t qualify you to diagnose people.
 Save that for the PhD.

 - good attendance record: infrequent lates